hasnain-nisan/tp-nest-backend/db_structure.md

 **Key Features:**
 - Belongs to exactly one client (Many-to-One relationship)
 - Can participate in multiple projects (Many-to-Many relationship)
-- Can have multiple interviews conducted with them
 - Optional contact information (email, phone)

 **Fields:**